Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "whitelist_status","string","E.g., `all_ads`"
    "wiki_enabled","boolean",""
    "wls","integer",""

-   "user_flair_enabled_in_sr","boolean","Whether user flairs are enabled in the subreddit.
+   "user_flair_enabled_in_sr","boolean?","Whether user flairs are enabled in the subreddit.

-   In old Reddit this is the flair option that says ""enable user flair in this subreddit""."
+   In old Reddit this is the flair option that says ""enable user flair in this subreddit""

+   Value is false if object was retrieved from a search."
    "can_assign_link_flair","boolean","Whether or not users can assign a flair to their submission in this subreddit.
 If false, only a moderator can assign flairs to submissions.

    In old Reddit this is the flair option that says ""allow submitters to assign their own link flair""."